 NATIONAL GAZPACHO DAY

 National Gazpacho Day, on December 6th, recognizes a flavorful soup that cooks serve cold.
-Gazpacho is typically a tomato-based vegetable soup.
-Originating in the southern Spanish region of Andalucia, Gazpacho is widely consumed in Spanish cuisine, usually during the summer months.
+This typically tomato-based vegetable soup originated in the southern Spanish region of Andalucia.
+Gazpacho is widely consumed in Spanish cuisine, usually during the summer months.

-The original Spanish recipe includes stale bread, tomato, cucumber, bell pepper, onion, and garlic.
+The original Spanish recipe includes stale bread, water, vinegar, oil and salt.
 Other ingredients include olive oil, wine, vinegar, water, and salt.

 Following is the typical method of preparing gazpacho: